 Canvas ZOOM (see menu bar on the left side of your canvas home menu to make an appointment during office hours or by arrangement); in addition, you may text 415-516-7949 at any time during the quarter to set up an appointment).
+IF YOU TEXT, PLEASE IDENTIFY YOURSELF.

-Responses to email or text inquiries:
+Responses to email inquiries: